-Service providers offering transformational and modernization services that help to faster transition to a digital, omnichannel platform are in demand.
+ISG has identified that business leaders in banking and financial institutions are shifting their focus toward digital solutions and services, which can help improve customer engagement as well as enable faster onboarding and deeper analytics on spend and investment, along with cross-sell opportunities.
+Service providers offering transformational and modernisation services that help in faster transition to a digital, omnichannel platform are in demand.
 Bank executives expect these providers to offer robust services with deep functional and domain expertise that help improve customer experience as well as revenue opportunities.

-Core banking modernization and integration continues to lead the list of priorities among banks investing in digital transformation initiatives.
-As banks increasingly prefer to modernize specific functional modules of the core banking system, service providers have been offering modularized application development to quickly integrate necessary functionalities and kick start relevant services within a short duration.
-Service providers are strengthening their experience across several core banking platforms and investing in vendor/ platform agnostic integration approaches.
-In addition to core modernization, banks are focusing on digitalizing their front- and back-office processes, utilizing emerging technologies and solutions such as automation, Al, advanced analytics, IoT, cloud, and security.

-With banks facing challenges to successfully meet regulatory requirements, governance, risk and compliance services also remain a top priority.
-In addition to managing regulatory risk, service providers are also expected to offer financial, operational, IT, and fraud risk management services.
-Payments and cards processing is another key area of investment among banks, and recent advancements in digital payment technologies allow banks to offer high levels of personalization and faster transaction capabilities to customers.
+Core banking modernisation and integration continues to lead the list of priorities among banks investing in digital transformation initiatives.
+As banks increasingly prefer to modernise specific functional modules of the core banking system, service providers have been offering modularised application development to quickly integrate necessary functionalities and kick start relevant services within a short duration.
+Service providers are strengthening their experience across several core banking platforms and investing in vendor/platform agnostic integration approaches.
+In addition to core modernisation, banks are focusing on digitalising their front- and back-office processes utilising emerging technologies and solutions such as automation, AI, advanced analytics, IoT, cloud, and security.
+With banks facing challenges in successfully meeting regulatory requirements, Governance, Risk and Compliance services also remain a top priority.
+In addition to managing regulatory risk, service providers are expected to offer financial, operational, IT, and fraud risk management services.
+Payments and cards processing is another key area of investment among banks, and recent advancements in digital payment technologies allow banks to offer high levels of personalisation and faster transaction capabilities to customers.